Rep. Nancy Mace to Newsmax: 'Fauci Needs to Go'

 Fauci and his emails are not her only concern.

-“It’s been 140 days and border czar Harris has yet to visit the border.
-She in fact had to fly over Mexico to get to Guatemala and couldn’t make a stop,” referring to Vice President Kamala Harris’s visit to Guatemala to meet with President Alejandro Giammattei on Monday.
+“It’s been 140 days and border czar [Vice President Kamala] Harris has yet to visit the border.
+She in fact had to fly over Mexico to get to Guatemala and couldn’t make a stop,” referring to Vice President Kamala Harris’ visit to Guatemala to meet with President Alejandro Giammattei on Monday.

 Note: See Newsmax TV now carried in more than 100 million U.S. homes, on DirecTV Ch.
 349, Dish Network Ch.
 216, Xfinity Ch.
 1115, Spectrum, U-verse Ch.
 1220, FiOS Ch.
 615, Frontier Ch.
 115, Optimum Ch.
 102, Cox cable, Suddenlink Ch.
 102, Mediacom Ch.
 277, AT&T TV Ch 349, FUBO and major OTT platforms like Roku, YouTube, Xumo, Pluto and most smart TV’s including Samsung+, Sony, LG, Vizio and more – Find All Systems that Carry Newsmax – Click Here